-These will take place at the start of your precept meeting.
-They will consist of a single question: to prove one of the theorems covered in lecture.
+These will take place at the start of your precept.

 3. Precept meetings -5% total

 At the precept meetings, each student will present a solution to a problem from the most recent assignment.
 Presentations will be graded not on the basis of correctness, but on effort and preparation, on a $\sqrt{+} / \sqrt{-}$ scale; you can get a $\sqrt{+}$ even if you don't solve a problem by describing in detail the progress you made on it, the approaches you tried (and why you decided they wouldn't work), and especially by presenting conditional solutions ("If only I could prove such-and-such, I would be able to solve the problem in the following way...").